 Your partner breaks up with you.
 You feel angry.
 But what other emotions could be beneath the surface?
-Sadness, hurt, loneliness, loss of control
+Sadness, hurt, Ioneliness, loss of control

 YOUR FRIEND SPREADS A FALSE RUMOR ABOUT YOU.
 You feel angry.
 But what other emotions could be beneath the surface?
 YOUR PARTNER TELLS YOU THAT THEY TESTED POSITIVE FOR AN STI.
 You feel angry.
 But what other emotions could be beneath the surface?
 YOUR FRIEND SAYS THAT THEY'VE BEEN SEXUALLY ASSAULTED.
 You feel angry.
 But what other emotions could be beneath the surface?
 YOUR PARENT OR GUARDIAN WALKS IN ON YOU AND YOUR PARTNER HOOKING UP.
 You feel angry.
 But what other emotions could be beneath the surface?
 YOU DON'T GET THE JOB YOU WANTED.
 You feel angry.
 But what other emotions could be beneath the surface?
 YOUR PARENT OR GUARDIAN SAYS YOU CAN'T GO TO A PARTY THAT ALL YOUR FRIENDS ARE GOING TO.
 You feel angry.
 But what other emotions could be beneath the surface?

-COMMUNICATING IN CONFLICT

-- Rehearse a model for creative conflict. resolution. - Recite the four phrases of communicating in conflict and apply them to their lives.

-- Flipchart

-- Markers

-- Timer (e.g., on cell phone)

-- When dealing with conflicts, positive confrontation is vital.
-This means talking and being clear and positive in our communications. - Conflict isn't always a bad thing.
-It can be an opportunity to connect and empathize with another person and improve your relationship. - We do not "win" an argument or conflict by humiliating others, but rather by finding an agreement or resolution favorable to all.
+ACTIVITY 3.6 COMMUNICATING IN CONFLICT TIME REQUIRED 20 MINUTES Description Description By the end of the session, participants will be able to: • Rehearse a model for creative conflict resolution. • Recite the four phrases of communicating in conflict and apply them to their lives.
+Flipchart Markers Timer (e.g., on cell phone) When dealing with conflicts, positive confrontation is vital.
+This means talking and being clear and positive in our communications.
+Conflict isn't always a bad thing.
+It can be an opportunity to connect and empathize with another person and improve your relationship.
+We do not "win" an argument or conflict by humiliating others, but rather by finding an agreement or resolution favorable to all.